YOUR COMPANY IS LOOKING FOR WORKING CAPITAL FINANCE SOLUTIONS!

 HIGHER SALES = HIGHER LEVELS OF RECEIVABLES AND INVENTORY!

-In fact most firms that take on a lot of new debt are immediately suspect with their bankers, who prefer the standard 2:1 debt to equity ratio that comes within their lending guidelines.
+Most firms that take on a lot of new debt are immediately suspected by their bankers, who prefer the standard 2:1 debt-to-equity ratio within their lending guidelines.
+Effective cash management is essential to maintaining a healthy debt-to-equity ratio and ensuring financial stability.

-So do you absolutely have to plan for new debt load to succeed in profits and cash flow and growth?
+So, do you have to plan for a new debt load to succeed in profits, cash flow, and growth?
 Not necessarily!
-One method to avoid high debt levels is the financing of assets already in place, in both traditional and alternative debt mechanisms.
+One method to avoid high debt levels is financing assets already in place, using both traditional and alternative debt mechanisms.

 SOURCES OF CANADIAN BUSINESS FINANCING